 3. The SS shall transmit an RRCConnectionReconfiguration message on Cell 1.

 4. The UE shall transmit RRCConnectionReconfigurationComplete message.
+T1 starts.

 5. When T1 expires, the SS shall switch the power setting from T1 to T2 as specified in Table 4.6.2.5.4.1-2.
 T2 starts.